surhud004/surhud004/README.md

 ### Hello, friend 👋
-My name is Surhud.
+My name is Surhud (/sur-hood/).
 I am a recent MSc Computer Science Graduate from Lakehead University, Canada, May 2020.
 As an enthusiastic and creative developer, I build simple, colourful and beautiful responsive web applications and some amazingly cool Android applications.

 😄 **Pronouns:** He/Him